 Why: Swapping out your toiletries is an easy way to cut down on your single use plastic and throwaway products.

 Eco-friendly cleaning products are a great way to use natural ingredients, reduce plastic bottles use and keep your bedroom smelling fresh.
 Keep a stock of vinegar, lemons, essential oils and baking soda and you'll be ready to clean your windows, wood furniture, dirty drains and bathrooms whenever they need it.

-Dispose of what you don't need responsibly
+Get rid of what you don't need responsibly

-Give away your clothes
+Give away clothes you don't wear any more

-You might find your style changes a lot during your time at uni.
-Donate clothes you grow out of to a local charity shop or textile bank.
-There's no shortage of textile banks in Winston Churchill Avenue and Elm Grove.
+You might find your style changes a lot during your time at uni.Keep your eye out for clothes swaps taking place in the Students' Union or the community.

+And donate clothes you grow out of to a local charity shop or textile bank.
+There's no shortage of textile banks across the city, including in Winston Churchill Avenue and Elm Grove.
 Find out where your nearest textile bank is on the Portsmouth City Council website.

 Why: Clothes make up a big part of the amount of waste we produce, so make sure they have a new life when you're finished with them.

 Anything in good working order that you don't need any more in your student house can find a new home and you can make a bit of cash back.
 Check out our tips for selling your old kitchen pots and pans, room decor or books, when you move out.